 - Shred about half a cabbage and chop one onion

 - Put in a microwavable dish with some salt and pepper

 - Add 2 tablespoons each of sugar, vinegar and water

 - Check, stir, re-cover and cook for a further 5 mins

 - Cabbage chemistry

-- Chop up about a quarter of the cabbage
+- Chop up around a quarter of cabbage

-- Add to the jug of hot water, stir and wait a few minutes
+- Add to a jug of hot water, stir and wait a few minutes

 - Pour some of the purple liquid into each glass